-Summer Volunteer and Adventure Program Tanzania (4 Weeks)
+Summer Volunteer Program Tanzania Detail Itinerary

 Volunteer in Tanzania, beautiful Tanzania boasts the highest mountain on the continent, the exotic spice islands of historical, and the famous Serengeti National Park.
 In this country, the Great Rift Valley gives rise to unique geological formations, its endless plains stage one of the greatest spectacles of animal behavior.
 Volunteer in Tanzania is the perfect way to explore this great country having hundreds of different ethnic groups and cultures, from the red-clad herders of the Masai tribes on the Serengeti plains to the modestly veiled women of Islamic Stone Town.